QSD-Group/QSDsan/docs/source/index.rst

    Simplified unified modeling language (UML) diagram of ``QSDsan``

-``QSDsan`` follows the structure of `BioSTEAM <https://github.com/BioSTEAMDevelopmentGroup/biosteam>`_, a fast and flexible package for the design, simulation, and techno-economic analysis of biorefineries under uncertainty, but ``QSDsan`` is enhanced with features geared toward quantitative sustainable design of sanitation systems.
+The core package ``QSDsan`` follows the structure of `biosteam <https://github.com/BioSTEAMDevelopmentGroup/biosteam>`_, a rapid and agile package for the design, simulation, and techno-economic analysis of biorefineries under uncertainty, but ``QSDsan`` is enhanced with features geared toward quantitative sustainable design of sanitation systems.

+Work is also in progress to develop the package ``DMsan`` and connect ``QSDsan`` to ``DMsan`` for decision-making under different contexts.

-The above Unified Modeling Language (UML) diagram of the package shows the relationship between ``QSDsan`` and its dependencies `BioSTEAM <https://github.com/BioSTEAMDevelopmentGroup/biosteam>`_ and `Thermosteam <https://github.com/BioSTEAMDevelopmentGroup/thermosteam>`_.
+The above Unified Modeling Language (UML) diagram of the package shows the relationship between ``QSDsan`` and its dependencies.

 In particular, ``QSDsan`` introduces: